mono/monodevelop/emacs/README.md

     ```lisp
     (add-to-list 'load-path "~/.emacs.d/fsharp-mode/")
     (autoload 'fsharp-mode "fsharp-mode"     "Major mode for editing F# code." t)
-    (autoload 'run-fsharp  "inf-fsharp-mode" "Run an inferior F# process." t)
     (add-to-list 'auto-mode-alist '("\\.fs[iylx]?$" . fsharp-mode))
     ```

 Note that if you do not use `make install`, which attempts to download the dependencies from MELPA for you, then you must ensure that you have installed them yourself.
-These can be found in `fsharp-mode-pkg.el`.
+A list can be found in `fsharp-mode-pkg.el`.

 ## Usage

 fsharp-mode should launch automatically whenever you open an F# buffer.
-It will automatically display type information and provide tooltips if the current file is part of an F# project.
+If a the current file is part of an F# project, and the intellisense process is not running, it will be launched, and the current project loaded.

+Currently intellisense features can be offered for just one project at a time.
+To load a new F# project, use <kbd>C-c C-p</kbd>.

+While a project is loaded, the following features will be available:

+1. Type information for symbol at point will be displayed in the minibuffer
+2. Errors and warnings will be automatically highlighted, with mouseover text.
-To display a tooltip, move the cursor to a symbol and press
+3. To display a tooltip, move the cursor to a symbol and press
    <kbd>C-c C-t</kbd> (default).
+4. To jump to the definition of a symbol at point, use <kbd>C-c C-d</kbd>.

-Completion will be invoked automatically on dot, as in Visual Studio.
+5. Completion will be invoked automatically on dot, as in Visual Studio.
    It may be invoked manually using `completion-at-point`, often bound to
    <kbd>M-TAB</kbd> and <kbd>C-M-i</kbd>.
+6. To stop the intellisense process for any reason, use <kbd>C-c C-q</kbd>.

+In the event of any trouble, please open an issue on [Github](https://github.com/fsharp/fsharpbinding/) with the label `Emacs`.

 ## Configuration

 ### Compiler and REPL paths

-The F# compiler and interpreter should be set to good defaults for your OS.
+The F# compiler and interpreter should be set to good defaults for your OS as long as the relevant executables can be found on your PATH.
 If you have a non-standard setup you may need to configure these paths manually.

 On Windows: